-NTT Group and KDDI provide services that compete with IIJ services such as Internet connectivity services which include mobile services, WAN services, outsourcing services which include security-related services and systems integration.
+NTT Group and KDDI provide services that compete with our services such as Internet connectivity services which include mobile services, WAN services, outsourcing services which include security-related services and systems integration.
 Although there is competition to a certain extent among IIJ and the two groups in some projects, there are no special arrangements due to their shareholdings, and IIJ Group operates its business independently.

-For the fiscal year ended March 31, 2023, IIJ's revenue from NTT Group and KDDI were JPY4.6 billion and JPY0.3 billion, respectively.
+For the fiscal year ended March 31, 2025, our revenue from NTT and NTT Communication and KDDI were JPY0.4 billion and JPY0.3 billion, respectively.